-Six USFK service members tested positive for COVID-19 after arriving in South Korea between Aug.
-10 and 21.
+Five USFK service members and one Department of Defense civilian employee tested positive for COVID-19 after arriving in South Korea between July 20 and Aug.
+4.

-Four service members arrived at Osan Air Base on U.S. government chartered flights from the U.S. on Aug.
-10 and 19, and two service member arrived at Incheon International Airport on commercial flights from the U.S. on Aug.
-12 and 21.
+Five service members arrived at Osan Air Base on U.S. government chartered flights from the U.S. on July 20, Aug.
+1 and 4, and one civilian arrived at Incheon International Airport on a commercial flight from the U.S. on Aug.
+1.

 USFK has not had an internal positive COVID-19 case since mid-April.

-Two individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and the other four individuals tested positive on the second test required to exit mandatory quarantine.
+Five individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and the other individual tested positive on the second test required to exit mandatory quarantine.
 All have since been transferred to an isolation facility designated for confirmed COVID-19 cases at Camp Humphreys or Osan Air Base.

 Thorough cleaning of all transportation assets and quarantine rooms has been completed.